dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 }
 ```

-We could then use this validator component from the markup as shown below.
+We can then use our own validator component from the markup as shown below.

 ```html
 <EditForm Model="@ContactDetails" OnValidSubmit="@FormSubmitted">